-- The Secret History Donna Tartt (of all the books on all the lists, start here!)
+- The Secret History Donna Tartt (of all the books on all the lists, perhaps start here!)

 - Pandora's Jar Natalie Haynes

-- Mythos Stephen Fry
+- Mythos, Heroes, Troy, Odyssey Stephen Fry

-- Song of Achilles Madeline Miller
+- Song of Achilles Madeline Miller (or start here; everyone seems to like this one!).

 - Silence of the Girls Pat Barker

 - Home Fire Kamila Shamsie